podium-lib/context/README.md

 Example:

-In a podlet, the origin of a layout server will be found on `res.locals.podium.mountOrigin` and the pathname to the layout will be found on `res.locals.podium.mountPathname`.
+In a podlet, the origin of a layout server will be found on `res.locals.podium.context.mountOrigin` and the pathname to the layout will be found on `res.locals.podium.context.mountPathname`.

 To get the full URL of a layout in a podlet, we can combine these two by using the [URL module in node.js](https://nodejs.org/api/url.html#url_class_url)